Carry Propagation in Multiplication by Constants

 \centerline{Nicholas Pippenger} \centerline{\tt njp@math.hmc.edu} 0.15in

 \centerline{Department of Mathematics} \centerline{Harvey Mudd College} \centerline{1250 Dartmouth Avenue} \centerline{Claremont, CA 91711} 0.5in

 {\bf Abstract:} Suppose that a random $n$-bit number $V$ is multiplied by an odd constant $M\ge 3$, by adding shifted versions of the number $V$ corresponding to the $1$s in the binary representation of the constant $M$.
 Suppose further that the additions are performed by carry-save adders until the number of summands is reduced to two, at which time the final addition is performed by a carry-propagate adder.
 We show that in this situation the distribution of the length of the longest carry-propagation chain in the final addition is the same (up to terms tending to $0$ as $n\to \infty$) as when two independent $n$-bit numbers are added, and in particular the mean and variance are the same (again up to terms tending to $0$).
-This result applies to all possible orders of performing the carry-save additions. \eject }
+This result applies to all possible orders of performing the carry-save additions.
+It also applies if the constant multiplier is recoded to reduce the number of operations by allowing subtractions as well as additions, corresponding to occurrences of a ``negative unit'' $\nunit = -1$ in a representation of $M$. \eject }

 \heading{1.
 Introduction}